Ashok0/EnderalVREssentials-Nightly/README.md

 [**Moons and Stars - Sky Overhaul SKSEVR v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/73667?tab=files): DLL plugin to fix moons and stars movement and phases.
 VR port using po3's MIT source code.

+[**Immersive Smithing v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/72298): It's time to "be the smith"....
+With the help of VRIK, Spell Wheel & HIGGS and with your trusty Black Smiths hammer in hand, improve weapons and armor like never before!

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin v1.7.2**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.

 [**Simple Realistic Archery VR v1.26**](https://www.nexusmods.com/skyrimspecialedition/mods/28524?tab=files): Automatically unequips your arrows after shooting them, then reequips the arrow after pressing the trigger (MCM configurable) over your shoulder.
 It also has options for binding different arrows to different buttons, for the position and size of the quiver, and options for attribute costs.
 Up to 25 arrow types can be bound at once.